 The 2nd Bayes-Duality Workshop 2024

-About Program Participants Workshop 2023
+About Program Participants Videos

 This is the second edition of the Bayes-duality workshop focusing on the development of AI that learns adaptively, robustly and continuously, like humans.
 The main goal of the meeting is to discuss (and refine) the long-term goals of the project and foster collaborations among the attendees.
 Part 1 of the workshop is open to public (through live streaming) and will feature talks, tutorials, and discussion by world-leading researchers working on related topics.
 Part 2 and 3 will be closed meetings exclusively for the collaborators of the Bayes-duality project.